 - the length of the relationship between the children and the new partner;

 - the new partner’s lifestyle, parenting style and disciplining style;

 - the influence that the new partner has had on the children;

 - the quality of the children’s relationship with the third party; and

 - the impact which the legal process will ultimately have on the children.

 Disputes concerning family matters should ideally in the majority of cases be dealt with at mediation, rather than through the legal process.
 The advantages of mediation are manifold and include among other things the saving of time and money.
-An additional advantage applicable in matters such as the one discussed here-above is that mediation is less likely to destroy delicate family relationships and interactions and is better suited for considerations which have long-term family impact.
+An additional advantage applicable in matters such as the one discussed here-above is that mediation is less likely to destroy delicate family relationships and interactions and is better suited for considerations that have a long-term impact on the family.

-Where reconciliation by the parents is no longer on the agenda and where divorce is their only perceived way forward, the parents should ideally be encouraged to discuss the inevitably of this and their other parenting concerns and considerations at mediation, prior to the finalization of their Parenting Plan.
-The proposals regarding future protection of the children from unnecessary trauma caused by third party introductions could then be recorded in their Parenting Plan.
-The advantage of this is that they will at least then be able to avoid subsequent dispute and chaos in the lives of their children.
+Where reconciliation by the parents is no longer on the agenda and where divorce is their only perceived way forward, the parents should ideally be encouraged to attend mediation to discuss the inevitably of this and to find ways on how to work through their parenting concerns.
+Proposals regarding future protection of the children from unnecessary trauma caused by third party introductions can in such instance be recorded in their Parenting Plan.
+The advantage of this is that they will at least then be able to avoid subsequent disputes and chaos for both themselves and their children.